general-programming/megarepo/README.md

 # megarepo

 Mega repo for General Programming business operations.

-## Repos
+## Folders

+* automation/ - Ansible + PyInfra playbooks for automating deployments and managements to core systems and disposable fleet.
+* common/ - Files shared between automation playbooks and other scripts.
-* Infrastructure - Dockerfiles and Ansible playbooks to setup "important" services
+* infrastructure/ - Dockerfiles and Ansible playbooks to setup "important" services
-* Bankwatch - Watches bank accounts and pushes out Discord notifications for new transactions and daily total balance updates.
+* serverless/ - Various webhooks that handle events fired by other services.

+## Points of Presence

+We have many points of presence in our space.

+* SEA420 - A single server colocated installed at Wobscale's (AS64241) colocation.
+* SEA69 - @nepeat home network infrastructure.
+* FMT2 - Partnership with Lasagna, Ltd (AS208590) and many others with shared management of many resources.
+* IAD1 - Virtual router running on Hetzner Cloud, America Region.
+* HEL1 - Virtual router running on Hetzner Cloud, Europe Region.
+* DFW1 - Virtual router running at a colocation facility in Dallas, Texas, USA.

 ## Vault setup

 ```sh

 # Create PKI engines.